ThirdCommand/GEOWars/map.md

   - [x] scrolling behavior means I need update cycles
 - [x] Get First Piece Done
 - [ ] Pieces:
+  - [x] Delete UI Elements
   - [x] Scene
     - [x] name
     - [x] multiple of them
     - [x] selectable
     - [x] when selected show array of what is contained in it bellow
-    - [x] unExpanding grandparent scene should work and note break things
+    - [] unExpanding grandparent scene should work and not break things
       - [x] will need a stack of expanded scenes
-    - [ ] scenes that are expanded should be double clickable to expand as well without having to unExpand and reExpand the parent scene first
+    - [x] scenes that are expanded should be double clickable to expand as well without having to unExpand and reExpand the parent scene first
   - [ ] Event
     - [x] fix boxbox sprite for placing and placed
     - [x] ship spawn symbols on square
     - [x] count of each